manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 			----
 			## Stage all files together

-			Use anyone
+			Use any one -

-			1. This command works only from the root directory only.
+			1. This command works from the root directory only.

 				```
 				$ <copy>git add .</copy>

 				```

-			1. These commands work from anywhere in the local repo (clone).
+			1. These commands work from any location in the clone (local repo).

 			- 	```
 				$ <copy>git add -A</copy>